 - Nov.
 4: Applications Due

-- Mid-December: Scholarship notification via Ohio State email
+- Late November – Early December: Scholarship Notification via Ohio State email

 The John Fergus Family Scholarship is available to full-time undergraduate (12 credit hours) and graduate students (8 credit hours) at The Ohio State University enrolled in a degree-granting program in the Departments of Art; Arts Administration, Education and Policy; History of Art; or Design.
 Eligible students must not have outstanding fee balances on their student account for Autumn Semester of the current academic year.